grafana/grafana/docs/sources/panels-visualizations/configure-thresholds/index.md

 # Configure thresholds

-In Grafana, a threshold is a value or limit you set for a metric that's reflected visually when it's met or exceeded.
+In dashboards, a threshold is a value or limit you set for a metric that's reflected visually when it's met or exceeded.
 Thresholds are one way you can conditionally style and color your visualizations based on query results.

 Using thresholds, you can color grid lines and regions in a time series visualization:
 ![Time series visualization with green, blue, and purple threshold lines and regions](screenshot-thresholds-lines-regions-v10.4.png)